jackmedda/RS-BGExplainer/README.md

 # Datasets

-The datasets used in our datasets are MovieLens 1M, Last.FM 1K, Ta Feng, Insurance and can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.7602406).
+The datasets used in our experiments are MovieLens 1M, Last.FM 1K, Ta Feng, Insurance and can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.7602406).
 They should be placed in a folder named _dataset_ in the project root folder, so next to the _config_ and _gnnuers_ folders, e.g.: